Bursaria spinosa: Distribution and habitat

 Bursaria spinosa is widespread and common in the understorey of eucalypt woodland in all states of Australia, apart from Western Australia and the Northern Territory.

 In New South Wales, B. spinosa grows in dry to wet forest in all but the most arid parts of the state, and is sometimes a weed on cleared land.
 In the Sydney region, it grows on clay- and shale-based soils, as an understory plant in association with grey box (Eucalyptus moluccana) and forest red gum (E. tereticornis) as well as the grass Themeda australis.
 It can form thickets on ungrazed farmland.
-In Victoria, the species is widespread and common throughout the state, except for the far north west, in heavier soils and in alpine areas, in South Australia it is widespread in the south-east of the state and in Tasmania it mainly occurs in dry areas.
+In Victoria, the species is widespread and common throughout the state, except for the far northwest, in heavier soils and in alpine areas, in South Australia it is widespread in the south-east of the state, and in Tasmania it mainly occurs in dry areas.

 Subspecies lasiophylla has a more restricted distribution, and in New South Wales is found on the central and south coasts and central and southern tablelands, growing in woodland on heavier clay soils than subsp. spinosa.
 In Victoria, this subspecies mainly grows in dry, rocky places in forest and shrubland in eastern and central-western areas of that state.